cle-b/httpdbg-docs/docs/pytest.md

 ## pyhttpdbg

-The `pytest-httpdbg` plugin is mandatory to trace the HTTP requests in your tests only if you use the plugin [`pytest-xdist`](https://pypi.org/project/pytest-xdist/).
+The `pytest-httpdbg` plugin is mandatory to trace the HTTP requests in your tests **only** if you want to execute the tests in parallel using the plugin [`pytest-xdist`](https://pypi.org/project/pytest-xdist/).

 Here is an example of test file: